golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 # Getting started to write payment driver for Yagna

 This document aims to provide guidelines to develop a payment driver based on boilerplate code from [Yagna repository](https://github.com/golemfactory/yagna).
-It assumes reader has some experience in [Rust language](https://www.rust-lang.org/) and also Yagna project's codebase.
+It assumes the reader has some experience in [Rust language](https://www.rust-lang.org/) and also Yagna project's codebase.
 We're providing an information for payment driver that will be integrated into Yagna daemon codebase and gains from reusing a lot of already provided components.
 It's also possible to develop stand-alone driver application that communicates with the Yagna daemon via TCP, but it won't be described here.

 ## Overview